ably/ably-ruby/README.md

 ## Dependencies

-If you only need to use the REST features of this library and do not want EventMachine as a dependency, then you should use the [Ably Ruby REST gem](https://rubygems.org/gems/ably-rest).
+If you only need to use the REST features of this library and do not want EventMachine as a dependency, then you should consider using the [Ably Ruby REST gem](https://rubygems.org/gems/ably-rest).

 ## Support, feedback and troubleshooting